Skip to content

 Which documents are accepted?

-In Spain, the DNI is mandatory from age 14.
-So the vast majority of Spanish minors in this bracket have a DNI and register with it.
+In Spain, the DNI is mandatory from age 14, so the vast majority of Spanish minors in this bracket have one and register with it.

 If the minor has a DNI or NIE, the second surname must also be entered.